-Heavy rains frequently can cause a public sewer backup.
-Unfortunately, sudden downpours do occur much more frequently than ever before.
-Like in many areas, NYC sewers frequently back up during, and even after, heavy rainfalls.
+Heavy rains frequently can cause a sewer backup, and sudden downpours do occur much more frequently than ever before.
+Many NYC sewers frequently back up during, and even after, heavy rainfalls.
 Property owners can be left with inches, or even many feet, of waste-water in their basements due to a public drain system being overburdened.

-There are various reasons for existing public sewers being overburdened during and after a heavy rain.
-These reasons may include vacant land being developed, grassy areas being paved over, and changes in weather patterns, just to name a few.
-Bearing the above in mind, the problem is usually not your house sewer.
-Thankfully, the remedy to prevent sewer flooding could be very low cost.
+There are various reasons for this occurrence during and after a heavy rain.
+The reasons may include vacant land being developed, grassy areas being paved over, and changes in weather patterns, just to name a few.
+The problem is usually not the house sewer, and the remedy could be very low cost.

 After a sewer backup from heavy rain, safety precautions must be taken to prevent serious injury